biocore/qiime/doc/scripts/alpha_diversity.rst

 **Multiple File (batch) Alpha Diversity:**

-To perform alpha diversity on multiple OTU tables (e.g.: rarefied otu tables resulting from `multiple_rarefactions.py <./multiple_rarefactions.html>`_), specify an input directory instead of a single otu talbe, and an output directory (e.g. "alpha_div_chao1_PD/") as shown by the following command:
+To perform alpha diversity on multiple OTU tables (e.g.: rarefied otu tables resulting from `multiple_rarefactions.py <./multiple_rarefactions.html>`_), specify an input directory instead of a single otu table, and an output directory (e.g. "alpha_div_chao1_PD/") as shown by the following command:

 ::